 In doing so, she introduced me to some exquisite filigree pieces including some curious curved hearts.
 Since then, I’ve made it a point to find out more about both the metal and traditional Portuguese jewellery.

 Gold manufacture in Portugal can be traced back to the third millennium BC.
 At that time, reserves were plentiful from the Tagus River basin.
 Once those were depleted, prospectors discovered other sources throughout the country.

 These mines have been fully exploited although there was a flurry of excitement a few years back when a Canadian company reckoned they had found fresh reserves in the Alentejo region.
 Their attempts to extract it have been thwarted since the negative consequences of mining there would have outweighed any benefits for local people.

 In terms of quality, pure gold is too soft to work with so jewellery is made using a blend of metals which affect not only the colour but the hardness of the gold.

 Most of the gold that’s sold in Europe is 18 karat, which means it’s 75% gold and 25% other metals.
 Portuguese gold, on the other hand, is 19.2 karat, or 80% gold.

 Personalised wedding rings

-This article is part of my Personal A to Z of Portugal.
+This article was originally written as part of my Personal A to Z of Portugal and updated in 2018.